zacharyweston/codelab-sinatra-tdd-helper-methods/README.md

 > __If you're on Windows__, guard unfortunately doesn't work very well, so you'll have to just run `bundle exec rspec` each time you want to run your specs.

+Now start with one of the specs in `spec/helpers/methods_practice_helpers`.
 When you start working on a method, remove the `, :pending` from the `describe` line with your method's name.
 For example, in `spec/helpers/methods_practice/image_tag_spec.rb`, we would change this line:

 ``` ruby
 describe '#image_tag', :pending do